Falcon775/frontend-coding-challenge/README.md

-To run my project use following comands
+To run my project clone it from the repository and use following comands

 npm i
 npm start